-In 1992, the goals of the Electronic Visualization Laboratory (EVL) were to provide an infrastructure for computer scientists to work with computational scientists to collect, maintain, develop, distribute, and evaluate VR tools and techniques for scientific computing.
+In 1992, EVL's goals were to provide an infrastructure for computer scientists to work with computational scientists to collect, maintain, develop, distribute, and evaluate VR tools and techniques for scientific computing.
 These included computer-based models, simulators, data libraries, programming libraries, and user interfaces.
 EVL also wanted to provide researchers with access to the best VR equipment to explore their data in highly immersive, highly interactive environments.